 - 1. Definition of circular-flow diagram: a visual model of the economy that shows how dollars flow through markets among households and firms. - 2.
 This diagram is a very simple model of the economy.
-Note that it ignores the roles of government and international trade.
+Note that it ignores the roles of government and international trade. - a.

-- a.
 There are two decision makers in the model: households and firms. - b.
-There are two markets: the market for goods and services and the market for factors of production. - c.
-Firms are sellers in the market for goods and services and buyers in the market for factors of production. - d.
+There are two markets: the market for goods and services and the market of factors of production. - c.
+Firms are sellers in the market for goods and services and buyers in the market for factors of production.

+- d.
 Households are buyers in the market for goods and services and sellers in the market for factors of production. - e.
 The inner loop represents the flows of inputs and outputs between households and firms. - f.
-The outer loop represents the flows of dollars between households and firms. - E. Our Second Model: The Production Possibilities Frontier - 1.
-Definition of production possibilities frontier: a graph that shows the combinations of output that the economy can possibly produce given the available factors of production and the available production technology.
+The outer loop represents the flows of dollars between households and firms. - E. Our Second Model: The Production Possibilities Frontier - Definition of production possibilities frontier: a graph that shows the combinations of output that the economy can possibly produce given the available factors of production and the available production technology.

 Spend more time with this model than you think is necessary.
-Be aware that students need to feel confident with this first graphical and mathematical model.
+Be aware that the math skills of many of your students will be limited.
+It is important for the students to feel confident with this first graphical and mathematical model.
 Be deliberate with every point.
 If you lose them with this model, they may be gone for the rest of the course.

-- 2. Example: an economy that produces two goods, cars and computers. - a.
+2. Example: an economy that produces two goods, cars and computers.

+- a.
 If all resources are devoted to producing cars, the economy would produce 1,000 cars and zero computers. - b.
 If all resources are devoted to producing computers, the economy would produce 3,000 computers and zero cars. - c.
-More likely, the resources will be divided between the two industries, producing some cars and some computers.
+More likely, the resources will be divided between the two industries.
 The feasible combinations of output are shown on the production possibilities frontier.